NERV-DAO/documentation/NERV by-laws.md

 Convocation
 </p>

-Videoconferences at least once weekly with members of team under supervision.
+Videoconferences at least once weekly with members of team under the supervision of the captain.
 This videoconference ought to be made available to the remaining members of the DAO.

 <p align="center">
 <b>( article 4-c )</b><br>